Inc44/dotfiles/COMMAND.md

 - `-hide_banner`: Suppress startup banner and other non-critical output
 - `-hwaccel qsv; nvdec`: Use hardware acceleration
 - `-i %d.png`: Specify input files with a sequence of numbered PNG files
+- `-i %4d.png`: Specify input files with a sequence of four-digit numbered PNG files
-- `-i %3d.png`: Specify input files with a sequence of three-digit numbered PNG files
+- `-i %04d.png`: Specify input files with a sequence of four-digit numbered PNG files with leading zeros
 - `-i "concat:0|1|...|n"`: Concatenate multiple inputs
 - `-i input`: Specify the input file
 - `-itsscale float`: Scale the timestamps of the input video stream by a floating-point number